 Learn more about Harrison Bay State Park.

-The 1,200-acre Harrison Bay State Park, with approximately 40 miles of Chickamauga Lake shoreline, was originally developed as a Tennessee Valley Authority recreation demonstration area in the 1930s.
-Its name is derived from a large bay at the main channel of the Tennessee River that covers the old town of Harrison, and the last Cherokee campground.
+Harrison Bay State Park is a 1,200 acre park with approximately 40 miles of Chickamauga Lake shoreline, and was originally developed as a Tennessee Valley Authority (TVA) recreation area in the 1930s.
+Its name is derived from a large bay at the main channel of the Tennessee River that covers the old town of Harrison, and the last Cherokee Campground.
+The parklands are historically significant because the Cherokee Campground consisted of three villages which were ruled by one of the last great Cherokee Chieftains.
+Harrison Bay became the first Tennessee State Park in 1937.

 Harrison, TN 37341